Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.

-In natural environments too this is essential with
+In natural environments too this is essential lightning creating fires, removing forest floor litter and allowing new growth when spaces of the forest canopy are opened.